 Let's explore why adding accounting procedures to a car allowance program is worth it – and how much both employers and employees could save by switching to a non-taxable allowance.

 The average car allowance is somewhere around $600 per month.
-Let's say an employee receiving this allowance gets taxed at a rate of roughly 33% (including income taxes and Social Security/Medicare).
+Let's say an employee gets taxed at a rate of 33%.
+(This amount includes income taxes and Social Security/Medicare.)
 That leaves only $400 per month after taxes.
 Or let's say that this employee lives in California, Oregon, or Minnesota, where the average state income tax is around 7%.
 Now they're only taking home $360 of that $600.

-The average expense of owning and operating a new motor vehicle in the U.S. (at 15,000 miles/year), is $10,728 in 2022 according to AAA.
+The average annual expense of owning and operating a new motor vehicle in the U.S. was $12,296 in 2024.
+(Bureau of Transportation Statistics.)
+This calculation was based on 15,000 annual miles over a five-year period.
 An employee driving five days every week for business should see at least 5/7 of that number as a business expense.

-That leaves us with $7663 in annual business vehicle expenses.
-As a monthly amount, that equates to $638.
+That leaves us with $8783 in annual business vehicle expenses.
+As a monthly amount, that equates to $732.
 With a $600 monthly allowance the math doesn't work.
 The employer is paying slightly more than that amount ($646 when you factor in their portion of FICA/Medicare).
 But the employee is only receiving around $400 or maybe less.
-(When you factor in tax withholding, even a $700/month allowance will not cut it.)

-In order to eliminate the tax waste from a typical car allowance, some organizations switch to paying the IRS mileage rate as a reimbursement (65.5 cents per mile for 2023).
-These payments are non-taxable and only require the addition of mileage tracking as an accounting procedure.
+To eliminate tax waste, some organizations switch to paying the IRS mileage rate.
+(For 2025, the business mileage rate is 70 cents per mile.)
+These payments are non-taxable and only require mileage tracking as an accounting procedure.

-But paying a standardized mileage rate comes with its own problems.
+Paying a standardized mileage rate can have its own problems.
 This is because a vehicle becomes less costly per mile the more a person drives.
 AAA found quite a range, depending on annual mileage.

 The best way to help the company save money while beefing up each employee's car allowance is to institute a tax-free car allowance, rather than a tax-free mileage rate.